jmoiron/sqlx/reflectx/README.md

-The first two are amply taken care of by `Reflect.Value.FieldByName`, and the third is addressed by `Reflect.Value.FieldByNameFunc`, but these don't quite understand struct tags in the ways that are vital to most marshalers.
+The first two are amply taken care of by `Reflect.Value.FieldByName`, and the third is addressed by `Reflect.Value.FieldByNameFunc`, but these don't quite understand struct tags in the ways that are vital to most marshalers, and they are slow.

-This reflect package extends reflect to achieve these goals.
+This reflectx package extends reflect to achieve these goals.